History of Corrective Exercise/Pilates

 The health conditions in the internment camps were not great, but Pilates insisted that everyone in his cell block participate in daily exercise routines to help maintain both their physical and mental well-being.
 However, some of the injured German soldiers were too weak to get out of bed.
 Not content to leave his comrades lying idle, Pilates took springs from the beds and attached them to the headboards and footboards of the iron bed frames, turning them into equipment that provided a type of resistance exercise for his bedridden “patients.”

-These mechanized beds were the forerunners of the spring-based exercise machines, such as the Reformer which the Pilates method is known today.
+These mechanized beds were the forerunners of the spring-based corrective exercise machines we use today, such as the Reformer which the Pilates method is known today.
 Pilate’s legend has it that during the great flu epidemic of 1918, not a single one of the soldiers under his care died.
 He credited his technique which he called (“Contrology”) for the prisoners’ strength and fitness — remarkable under the less than optimum living conditions of internment camps, which were hit especially hard by this deadly flu.

 Pilates returned to Germany after the war, and his achievements with the German soldiers in the prison camp did not go unnoticed.
 In 1926, the Kaiser invited him to begin training the German secret police.